FUTURE OF CITIES:

 Digital Societies – conducted in collaboration with Ministry of Communications and Information (MCI)

-Impact of AI on work task – conducted in collaboration France-Singapore think tank Live with AI
+Assessing impact of AI on work tasks and the future of occupations in banking, advanced manufacturing, insurance, and creative industries (forthcoming link) – conducted in collaboration France-Singapore think tank Live with AI

 GET IN TOUCH